sanduhrs/commerce_commerce_recurring/README.md

 That's it!
 Each time your product variation is purchased, a subscription will be created for it.
 By default, subscriptions are renewed on cron.
 This can be changed to a Drush/Drupal Console daemon by editing the queue at /admin/config/system/queues/manage/commerce_recurring.

+## Payment gateway requirements

+The module requires an on-site payment gateway such as Commerce Braintree.
+On-site gateways allow using tokenized payment methods for repeated charges, avoiding the need to store sensitive information such as credit card numbers.
+The "Example (On-site)" payment gateway provided by commerce_payment_example can be used for testing purposes.